-The European gas industry has identified that gas quality specification would need harmonization to allow for improved interoperability already in 2001.
+The European gas industry has identified that gas quality specification would need harmonisation to allow for improved interoperability already in 2001.
 A first step was achieved with the publication of the EASEE-gas Common Business Practice on gas quality in 2005.
 However this work didn't address the issues related to combustion parameter.

 Thus the European Commission has launched investigations on acceptable harmonised limits for H gas quality in EU regarding combustion parameters and primarily the Wobbe Index.
-This study will be used as main input for the work of CEN (Comité Européen de Normalisation i.e. the European Standardisation Organisation) and should result in a standard for natural gas quality within the next 3 years.
+This study is now used as main input for the work of CEN (Comité Européen de Normalisation i.e. the European Standardisation Organisation) and should result in a standard for natural gas quality within the next 3 years.

-The paper will present the state of play at the beginning of the exercise, with gas quality specification being specified at a national level.
+The paper presents the state of play at the beginning of the exercise, with gas quality specification being specified at a national level.
 Then it will present the work conducted by Marcogaz and EASEE-gas up to the subsequent introduction of the standardisation work launched by the European Commission.

-The paper will also bring details on the investigations carried out in Europe in order to quantify the impact of future changes in gas quality ranges distributed in the EU (GASQUAL project).
+Finally, the paper will bring details on the investigations carried out in Europe in order to quantify the impact of future changes in gas quality ranges distributed in the EU (GASQUAL project).

-1. INTRODUCTION
+INTRODUCTION